readyforchaos/BaneNOR-Technical-Case-Study-From-reactive-to-proactive-maintenance-Reduce-railway-delays/README.md

 ---
 layout: post
-title: "BaneNOR Technical Case Study – From reactive to proactive maintenance: Reduce railway delays"
+title: "Bane NOR Technical Case Study – From reactive to proactive maintenance: Reduce railway delays"
 author: "Anders Gill"
 #author-image: "{{ site.baseurl }}/images/authors/photo.jpg"
 date: 2017-07-14
 categories: [Machine Learning]
 color: "blue"
 #image: "{{ site.baseurl }}/images/imagename.png" #should be ~350px tall
-excerpt: This project had the key goal of taking BaneNOR closer from reactive to proactive maintenance.
+excerpt: This project had the key goal of taking Bane NOR closer from reactive to proactive maintenance.
 language: [English]
 verticals: [Rail]
 geolocation: [Europe]
 #permalink: /<page-title>.html
 ---

-# BaneNOR Technical Case Study – From reactive to proactive maintenance: Reduce railway delays
+# Bane NOR Technical Case Study – From reactive to proactive maintenance: Reduce railway delays

-Downtime is a crisis in most vertices, but in some verticals, they have greater importance and can have larger consequences than others.
+Downtime is a crisis in most industries, but in some industries, they have greater importance and can have larger consequences than others.
 The main reason for downtime is often equipment coupled with a sophisticated infrastructure that fails.
 Downtime due to equipment failure often has major consequences for further operation, customer satisfaction and, in particular, the ability of the tool to generate maximum income.
-BaneNOR wants to avoid such downtime by implementing smart methods to predict errors for the points (switches) in its complicated railway infrastructure.
+Bane NOR wants to avoid such downtime by implementing smart methods to predict errors for the points (switches) in its complicated railway infrastructure.
 With the current situation, the technology has been utilized in its worst efficiency and is at its most primitive it will ever be for railroads.
 The future of railroads in combination with technology is only going to get better from here.
 This case study goes through the process followed to achieve success and decrease downtime.

 ![predictive chart](images/predictivechart.png)